romanvm/service.addic7ed/Readme.md

 This addon is available in **Subtitles** section of the official Kodi addon repository and can be installed via Kodi Addon Manager.
-Also, an installable .zip file can be downloaded from "Releases" tab of this GitHub repository.

 ## License